spacedogXYZ/common-cause-share/_posts/2020-10-23-monday-10-26-trust-vote-by-mail.md

 layout: post
 lang: en
 permalink: trust-vote-by-mail
+shortlink: trust-vbm
 title: Vote by Mail is Safe and Secure
 share_header: You're almost done!
 share_subhead: Use these sharing tools to spread the word
 share_text: "Some politicians are trying to stop people from voting by mail just to create distrust and spread confusion.
-The truth: voting by mail is safe, secure, and trackable.
-Check rules and options in your state at https://canivote.org.
-Call or text 866-OUR-VOTE for nonpartisan help if you have questions."
+The truth: voting by mail is safe, secure, and trackable. "
 share_image: /assets/uploads/updated-facebook-twitter-distrustprocess_makeacopy.jpg
 ---
 Certain politicians want you to think vote-by-mail will lead to ballot manipulation.
 The truth is they don't want people to vote-by-mail because they think it will hurt their chances at the polls.
 In the states that have transitioned to all mail-in ballots, there has been no evidence of a partisan advantage for either side.
 Having the option to vote-by-mail is critical to ensuring the health and safety of every eligible voter.
-Read more here: <https://www.nytimes.com/2020/04/10/us/politics/vote-by-mail.html>  Call or text 866-OUR-VOTE for nonpartisan help if you have questions.
+Read more here: <https://www.nytimes.com/2020/04/10/us/politics/vote-by-mail.html>

 Use the tools below to share that vote-by-mail is a trusted and safe process.
 And use the links on the right to share this page with family and friends.